I'm a provider

 Please wait while you are redirected.

 Description of Disease.
 Congenital heart disease, including tetrology of Fallot, pulmonary atresia, and transposition of the great arteries, is generally treated by surgical repair at an early age.
 This involves reconstruction of the right ventricular outflow tract (RVOT) and pulmonary valve by means of a surgical homograft or a bovine-derived valved conduit.
 These repairs are prone to development of pulmonary stenosis or regurgitation over long periods of follow-up.

-As individuals with prior congenital heart disease repair are living longer into adulthood, the problem of RVOT dysfunction following initial repair has become more common.
+As individuals with surgically corrected congenital heart disease repair are living longer into adulthood, the problem of RVOT dysfunction following initial repair has become more common.
 Calcification of the RVOT conduit can lead to pulmonary stenosis, while aneurysmal dilatation can result in pulmonary regurgitation.
 RVOT dysfunction can lead to decreased exercise tolerance, potentially fatal arrhythmias, and/or irreversible right ventricular dysfunction.

 Interventions for RVOT dysfunction often require repeat open heart surgery, resulting in numerous open heart procedures for patients who live into adulthood.
 Treatment options for pulmonary stenosis, open surgery with valve replacement, balloon dilatation, or percutaneous stenting.
 Interventions for pulmonary regurgitation are primarily surgical, either reconstruction of the RVOT conduit or replacement of the pulmonary valve through open surgery.
 The optimal timing of these interventions is not well understood.

 Transcatheter pulmonary valve replacement offers a potentially less invasive treatment option for patients with prior surgery for congenital heart disease and RVOT dysfunction.
 It is possible that the use of less invasive valve replacement techniques can spare patients from multiple repeat open heart procedures over long periods of follow-up.

 Description of Technology.
 The Melody Transcatheter Pulmonary Valve (TPV) and the Ensemble Transcatheter Valve Delivery System are used together for percutaneous replacement of a dysfunctional pulmonary valve.
 The Melody valve consists of a section of bovine jugular vein with an intact native venous valve.
 The valve and surrounding tissue is sutured within a platinum-iridium stent scaffolding.
 The transcatheter delivery system consists of a balloon-in-balloon catheter with a retractable sheath and distal cup into which the valve is placed.
 The procedure is performed on the beating heart without use of cardiopulmonary bypass.